 Trees promote health in many ways.
 They help clean the air, promote outdoor physical activity, improve quality of life, and protect the environment.

-To assess Rhode Island's progress towards advancing health equity, as part of Rhode Island's statewide health equity indicators.
+To assess Rhode Island's progress towards advancing health equity, as part of Rhode Island Health Equity Measures.

 |Measure||Percentage of overall landmass with tree canopy cover|

 |Data Source||US Department of Agriculture Forest Service i-Tree Tools (one-time report, expected to be repeated in the future)|